vt-middleware/ldaptive/docs/guide/connections/pooling.md

-validateOnCheckIn | false | whether connections should be validated when returned to the pool validateOnCheckOut | false | whether connections should be validated when loaned out from the pool validatePeriodically | false | whether connections should be validated periodically when the pool is idle validateTimerPeriod | 1800 (30 min) | period in seconds at which pool should be validated
+validateOnCheckIn | false | whether connections should be validated when returned to the pool validateOnCheckOut | false | whether connections should be validated when loaned out from the pool validatePeriodically | false | whether connections should be validated periodically when the pool is idle validateTimerPeriod | PT30M | period at which pool should be validated

 Ldaptive provides two pooling implementations: BlockingConnectionPool and SoftLimitConnectionPool.
 A blocking connection pool will block requests for a connection until one is available for use.
 A soft limit connection pool will grow beyond the maxPoolSize as needed.
 Our testing has shown that a properly tuned blocking pool will generally out perform a soft limit pool because it will take longer to provision a new connection than to wait for an existing connection to become available.
 However there may be circumstances where a soft limit pool is the best solution.